 It makes logical sense that a diet high in the nutrients that the body needs most would be good for you.
 But what does this mean for us?
 Should we all immediately jump on high protein, low carbohydrate diets?

 I’ll say this first: do whatever you want.
 Don’t feel that you have to get sucked into something like the Atkins diet (which, incidentally, is not a diet I would ever recommend).
-If you replace your daily chocolate bar with a can of tuna then that in itself is an improvement worth of applause (and will result in net weight loss in the long term).
+If you replace your daily chocolate bar with a chicken drumstick then that in itself is an improvement worth of applause (and should result in net weight loss in the long-term).

-With the above in mind, let’s look at a four simple adjustments you can make to what you eat that will enable you to lose weight.
+With the above in mind, let’s look at three simple adjustments you can make to what you eat that will enable you to lose weight.

 1. Eat a Protein-Rich Breakfast

-Seriously — starting the day with bacon and eggs can be good for you.
-I shit you not.
+Seriously – starting the day with bacon and eggs can be good for you.
 Just try it for a couple of weeks and see if your weight loss increases (or weight gain reduces).

 2. Eat Protein-Rich Snacks

 I personally like a couple of slices of smoked salmon in the late afternoon.
 It’s high in protein and essential fats, and is delicious to boot.